jeffersoncarpenter/casesplit/readme.md

 # Case Split

-Tagged sum and product types form a lovely algebra together, and can have representations as Javascript objects.
+Tagged sum and product types form a lovely algebra together, and have simple representations as Javascript objects.

 Plain old Javascript objects can often be seen as tagged products.
 Specific keys must be present on an object, and their values must